jessecambon/jessecambon.github.io/_posts/2019-11-08-tidygeocoder-demo.markdown

   geocode(addr)
 ```

-The geocode function adds longitude and latitude to our dataframe of addresses as columns.
-The default geocoder service used is the US Census, but Nominatim or a hybrid approach can be chosen with the "method" argument (see the documentation for details)
+The `geocode` function adds longitude and latitude to our dataframe of addresses as columns.
+The default geocoder service used is the US Census, but Nominatim or a hybrid approach can be chosen with the `method` argument (see [the documentation](https://cran.r-project.org/web/packages/tidygeocoder/tidygeocoder.pdf) for details)

 | name                         | addr                                           |      lat |       long |
 | :--------------------------- | :--------------------------------------------- | -------: | ---------: |